Last updated: July 27, 2021

 A few of the most common ways of getting backlinks, are:

-- Guest posting: offer to create content for other blogs, then use that to link back to your own site.
+- Guest posting: offer to create a blog post for other blogs, then use that to link back to your own site.

 - Broken links: use a tool to find anchor text containing your keywords where the destination URL is no longer available.
 Reach out the author and point out the broken link while suggest your own as a replacement.